canonical/snapd/CODING.md

 * Reviews can give input on whether the proposed code is seemingly correct and reasonable in the context of project practices, and whether it seems sufficiently tested.

 * Code can have a long lifetime; the effort to maintain and adapt it in the future can be much larger than the original effort to produce the first version of it.
-Reviews from other team member should therefore focus on:
+Reviews from other team members should therefore focus on:
   * Is the new code readable and understandable, alongside other attributes that can help future maintainability?
   * Could the code be simplified?